ParaSiF/ParaSiF/README.md

 5. Test the installation

-> Run the relevant unit or integrated tese cases provided in each submodule.
+&nbsp;&nbsp;&nbsp; Run the relevant unit or integrated tese cases provided in each submodule.

 ## Usage